Car insurance for unemployed drivers

 Motor insurance expert

-Unfair as it might seem, the answer is often yes.
-Without a job, insurance providers may consider you a higher risk.
-This can hike up the cost come renewal time.
+Unfair as it might seem, car insurance can cost more if you’re unemployed.
+Without a job, providers may consider you a higher risk, which can hike up the cost.

 Why are unemployed drivers seen as high risk?